SimonAbrelat/NLFSR_Generator/README.md

 ## Files

 BitFunction.py: This file contains the BitFunction class, which is designed to interact with the NLFSR class.
-The Class contains a method for converting hexCodes associated with primitive polynomials in GF(2<sup>n</sup>) to their respective LFSR bit functions.
+The Class contains a method for converting [hexCodes](http://users.ece.cmu.edu/~koopman/lfsr/index.html) associated with primitive polynomials in GF(2) to their respective LFSR bit functions.
 As well as a function for converting an LFSR to a random NLFSR.

 The BitFunction may be printed to show a representation of each bit's update function, of the form x<sub>i+1</sub> + g<sub>i</sub>(x<sub>0</sub>, ..x<sub>n-1</sub>), with grouped terms being products (AND) and '+' separated terms being a sum (XOR).